csgillespie/efficientR/main.md

 <p>Note that a function 'derived from' another in this context means that it calls another function.
 The functions such as <code>read.csv()</code> and <code>read.delim()</code> in fact are <em>wrappers</em> around <code>read.table()</code>.
 This can be seen in the source code of <code>read.csv()</code>, for example, which shows that the function is roughly the equivalent of <code>read.table(file, header = TRUE, sep = &quot;,&quot;)</code>.</p>
 </div>

-Although this section is focussed on reading text files, it demonstrate the wider principle that the speed and flexibility advantages of additional read functions can be offset by the disadvantages of addition package dependency (in terms of complexity and maintaining the code) for small datasets.
+Although this section is focussed on reading text files, it demonstrates the wider principle that the speed and flexibility advantages of additional read functions can be offset by the disadvantage of additional package dependencies (in terms of complexity and maintaining the code) for small datasets.
 The real benefits kick in on large datasets.
 Of course, there are some data types that *require* a certain package to load in R: the **readstata13** package, for example, was developed solely to read in `.dta` files generated by versions of Stata 13 and above.

-Figure \@ref(fig:5-1) demonstrates that the relative performance gains of the **data.table** and **readr** approaches increase with data size, especially so for data with many rows.
+Figure \@ref(fig:5-1) demonstrates that the relative performance gains of the **data.table** and **readr** approaches increase with data size, especially for data with many rows.
 Below around $1$ MB `read.csv()` is actually *faster* than `read_csv()` while `fread` is much faster than both, although these savings are likely to be inconsequential for such small datasets.

 For files beyond $100$ MB in size `fread()` and `read_csv()` can be expected to be around *5 times faster* than `read.csv()`.
 This efficiency gain may be inconsequential for a one-off file of $100$ MB running on a fast computer (which still takes less than a minute with `read.csv()`), but could represent an important speed-up if you frequently load large text files.